eqlabs/pathfinder/README.md

 ## JSON-RPC API

-You can get interact with StarkNet using the JSON-RPC API.
+You can interact with StarkNet using the JSON-RPC API.
 Pathfinder supports the official StarkNet RPC API and in addition supplements this with its own pathfinder specific extensions such as `pathfinder_getProof`.

 Currently pathfinder supports both `v0.1` and `v0.2.1` versions of the StarkNet JSON-RPC specification. `v0.1` will be supported until the ecosystem has moved onto the next version.
 The `path` of the URL used to access the JSON-RPC server determines which version of the API is served: